eguillen2305/Unit-11-Express-Homework/README.md

 1. first clone the application to your local file
 `git clone`
 2. install the packages with npm `npm install`
-3. run the server with `node app.js`
+3. run the server with `node server.js`
-4. Answer the prompts
-5. The template will be then create a file called "team.html" in the output folder.

 ## Technology Used
  ![](http://williamavasquez.herokuapp.com/img/js.png)